-Counted five board members present.
-Miami-Cass REMC attorney Jeremy Fetty attended via teleconference.
-WVPA board report was given by Rob Schwartz.
-Monthly legal report was given by Fetty.
+Counted five board members attending.
+Attorney Jeremy Fetty attended via teleconference.
+Rob Schwartz presented the WVPA report.
+Fetty presented the legal report.
 Schwartz presented the monthly CEO report.
-Minutes from the previous board meeting were approved with corrections.
-September monthly operating, member services and safety reports were reviewed and… Continue reading.
+Minutes from the previous board meeting were approved.
+Financial report given by Schwartz.
+June monthly operating, member services and safety reports were reviewed and approved.
+Set the… Continue reading.

 Co-op members building their “forever” homes enjoy choosing new home options — from flooring to cabinets to paint colors.
 Those members can also work with their local electric cooperative to build a Power Moves® Home.
 Houses built to the Power Moves Home standard are on average at least 20% more energy efficient than a traditional… Continue reading.

 Each year as Miami-Cass REMC’s CEO, I am privileged to address you, our members, at our member appreciation day/annual meeting.
 Here are a few highlights from my address to those in attendance.
 It has been a whirlwind since we met virtually last year.
 We saw one our best residential housing growth years since 2007.
 Before… Continue reading.